 Gumbo

-- Stir shrimp into smothered okra and cook, often stirring, for 5 minutes on low heat.
+- Stir shrimp into smothered okra and simmer, stirring often, for 5 minutes on medium-low heat until the shrimp is cooked.

 - Add chicken broth and water and simmer on low heat for 20 minutes.